Skip to content

 When should I contact my healthcare provider?

-Contact your healthcare provider if you have any of the following symptoms:
+Contact your healthcare provider if you have any of the following symptoms.
+They may be signs of a more serious problem.

 • Bloody or black stools